 7. Bim Sherman – Miracle

 Throughout his career Bim Sherman remained fairly unknown, overshadowed by other artists in the fierce Jamaican record industry.
 Maybe Bim’s firm belief in his own creative process and coming up with original compositions by himself made him somewhat numb for local trends.
 Even though the reward was thin in terms of recognition from a broad audience, it was paid in full with adoration from a small dedicated following.
 His thin voice, unique approach in his lyrics and the composition of most of his work contribute to an overall ethereal atmosphere.
 This can definitely be said when you pair it with the meditative arrangements found on Miracle.
 An unique project for which they took a totally different approach never been done before.
 This included employing the Beat Orchestra Bombay for the string arrangements, Talvin Singh for his innovative fusion of Indian percussion and Adrian Sherwood as producer.
-The album has such a soothing power that whenever I need some piece of mind it is my go-to album.
+The album has such a soothing power that whenever I need some peace of mind it is my go-to album.
 Your problems wilt melt like snow against the sun and before you know it you are travelling through space and time with the guidance of Bim Sherman’s soft voice.